 The accident was one of many painful struggles Frida Kahlo endured during her lifetime.
 She developed polio at age six, causing one of her legs to be shorter than the other, and she described life with her parents as tense and loveless.
 Then, in her twenties, she married famed Mexican artist and political figure, Diego Rivera.
 Unfortunately, he had multiple affairs during their marriage, including one with Kahlo’s younger sister, and they divorced twice.
 Shortly after, Kahlo contracted gangrene, resulting in one of her legs being amputated.
 This experience led her into a severe depression that she managed with heavy drinking.
 Though her cause of death was a pulmonary embolism, some believe she lost her battle with substance abuse and overdosed.

 Despite her painful experiences, Frida Kahlo created 200 beautiful pieces of art throughout her life.
 Each piece, whether a painting, sketch, or drawing, illustrates a deeply intimate time of struggle and heartache.
 Frida Kahlo had no doubt suffered more pain, physical and emotional, than most.
 But she transformed her struggle into moments of strength through painting.
 She used this form of expression to share her story with others, channel her heartache, heal, and find her inner voice.
 Kahlo’s process of coping with life’s challenges and turning them into something beautiful is so powerful, it still inspires people a century later.

-Tap into your inner strength with 30 Frida Kahlo quotes as you face challenges of your own.
+Tap into your inner strength with these 30 famous Frida Kahlo quotes as you face challenges of your own.
 Her words will provide inspiration and renewed hope during times of adversity.

 30 Frida Kahlo Quotes for Strength and Inspiration